-Our temples and tourism (Part-I)
+Our Temples and Tourism (Part-I)

 Ours is an ancient land of Sanatan Hindu religious tradition.
 For her geographical position Hinduism is always one of the ways of life here.
-So, hundreds of Sanatan holy places (Shakti peetha, temple, ashram or math, shmashan etc) concerned with this religion are seen throughout this country.
+So, hundreds of Sanatan holy places (Shakti peetha, temples, ashram or math, shmashan etc) concerned with this religion are seen throughout this country.
 Many of these are very old and famous.
 These sites are thronged by a huge number of devotees or tourists round the year.

 Sanatan sacred places of our country can be classified into few categories I have mentioned already in the first paragraph.
 These are – Shakti peetha (a holy place of worship consecrated to Goddess Shakti), Sanatan Hindu temple (a structure reserved for Sanatan Hindu religious or spiritual rituals and activities), Sanatan math (monastery) or ashram (hermitage) and shmashan (crematorium or elevated place for burning dead bodies).
 Besides, some sacred places are seen to be important for a particular short period of time on the occasion of religious functions.
 In this part of my composition, I would like to highlight only the Shakti peethas of Bangladesh which are frequently visited by devotees or tourists from home and abroad.

 Shakti Peethas are related to a well-known Sanatan mythology.
 There was a king named Daksha whose daughter was Goddess Sati.
 When Sati grew older, she performed intense penance to attain Lord Shiva as her husband.
-As Daksha was performing a Yagna, he invited all the gods and goddesses except Lord Shiva and Sati.
+As Daksha was performing a Yajna, he invited all the gods and goddesses except Lord Shiva and Sati.
 Sati insisted on attending the function despite the disapproval of Lord Shiva.

 When Sati entered Daksha’s palace, King Daksha insulted her.
 He said that his other daughters were more distinguished and worthy of honour than Shiva and Sati.
 Sati could not bear Daksha’s insulting words for her husband.
 She threw herself in glowing sacred fire and Daksha Yagna was deserted.
 When news reached Lord Shiva, he was enraged.
 He created a fierce giant named Veerbhadra from his hair and ordered him(Veerbhadra) to go and destroy the Yagna of Daksha.
 Veerbhadra rushed to the sacrificial area and severed the head of Daksha.
 However, it was proclaimed that the Yagna should not be left incomplete.
 So, a head of goat was placed to restore his life.
 Sad Lord began to wander carrying the dead body of Sati.
 He started dance of destruction of universe.
 In order to save universe and break this attachment of Lord Shiva, Lord Vishnu with his Sudarshana Chakra (the whirling knife on his finger tip) cut Satis body into pieces.
 Sati’s body pieces fell at 51 different places of the world and these are called Shakti peethas.
 Among them five Shakti peethas are located at different areas of Bangladesh.
 These are Bhavanipur peetha, Chandranath peetha, Jeshoreshwari peetha, Shri Shail peetha and Sugandha peetha.
 These are discussed below.